Dynamic Heterogeneous Distribution Regression Panel Models, with an Application to Labor Income Processes: Estimation and Inference

-\paragraph{\textbf{Stationary Distributions}}
+\paragraph{\textbf{Stationary distributions}}

-We start from a preliminary plug-in estimator of $\boldsymbol{P}_i$ by the empirical transition matrix, which we modify to enforce that all the entries are non-negative and the rows add to one.
+We start with the empirical transition matrix as a preliminary plug-in estimator of $\boldsymbol{P}_i$, which we modify to enforce that all entries are non-negative and the rows add to one.
 More precisely, we define the $K \times K$ matrix $\widehat{\boldsymbol{Q}}_i$ with typical element